IcarusWorks/ember-key-manager/README.md

 ## Usage

-Bind key event anywhere services are available e.g., routes, models, controllers, components.
+Bind key event anywhere services are available e.g., routes, models, controllers, components, or use the modifiers in a template.

 ### Config